JacobWylie/react-basics/README.md

 	<li><strong>Babel.js:</strong> A compiler that creates standard, compatible JavaScript from code that utilizes new JavaScript features and JSX</li>
 	<li><strong>Composition:</strong> A method of combining many smaller or simpler pieces to create a larger piece.</li>
 	<li><strong>Decompose:</strong> Break a large component in to smaller components that can be composed together.</li>
+	<li><strong>Stateless Functional Component:</strong> A component definition that can include things like state, helper methods and other advanced hooks into the page’s DOM</li>
+	<li><strong>Component Class:</strong> A component defined as a function.
+It takes only props as an argument and returns a virtual DOM.</li>
 </ul>

 <h3>Docs</h3>